 There are a number of parties throughout the night so just check the Animal Kingdom schedule if you want to join the Carnivale.

 This is at the top of my list for our next visit to Animal Kingdom.
 In the past, the Kilimanjaro Safari stopped running when the sun went down.
 We always had a great time, but the nocturnal animals were often sleeping or hiding out of sight.
-Now we’ll be able to see what they get up to when the sun goes down.
-I also think it would be fun to take the tour during the day and then again that night to get the best of both worlds!
+Now we can see what they get up to once the sun goes down.

 I love the Tree of Life.
 It’s the perfect symbol for what Animal Kingdom represents, and we love finding new animals among the over 300 carved intricately into the tree.